boscoh/peptagram/readme.md

         peptide_error=None,
         protein_error=None)

-In this instance, the .pepXML file is generated from 2 mascot .dat files:
+In this instance, the `.pepXML` file was generated from 2 mascot `.dat` files:

     mascot_dats = [
       'mascot/F022043.dat',
       'mascot/F022045.dat',
     ]

-We define a function to match the `mascot_dat` files to the `source_names` in the original read with this function:
+We define a function to match the `.dat` files to the `source_names` in the original read with this function:

     def get_i_source(fname, source_names):
       basename = os.path.splitext(os.path.basename(fname))[0]